bv86/zefir-test/README.md

 I'll use docker-compose to setup a local database.

-The `docker-compose.yml` is at the root of this project, and one can setup the database with the following command:

-    docker-compose up -d

 ## The server

 I bootstrapped a nest.js application using the nestjs cli with the following command: